Listed medicine compliance reviews

 We conduct compliance reviews of listed medicines that are on the market to check whether they meet regulatory requirements.
 The typical steps in the review process are:

-The key messages to sponsors about the process are:
+The key messages for sponsors about the process:

-- When a review of a medicine is initiated, the sponsor will receive a notice from the TGA by email which includes specific details about the review.
-Where there is no significant safety concern about the medicine, the TGA requests that the sponsor provides relevant information about their medicine for assessment by the response due date.
-If the sponsor does not respond to the request for information or provides false or misleading information, the TGA may take further regulatory action, which can include cancellation of the medicine from the ARTG.
+- When a review of a medicine is initiated, the sponsor will receive a notice from the TGA by email which includes a request for relevant information about their medicine, and specific details about the review.
+If the sponsor does not respond to the request for information or provides false or misleading information, the TGA may take regulatory action, which can include cancellation of the medicine from the ARTG.

-- During review, the information provided by the sponsor is assessed to determine whether there are any breaches of the relevant regulatory requirements, including those in the Therapeutic Goods Act 1989, the Therapeutic Goods Regulations 1990, Therapeutic Goods Orders, conditions of listing and other applicable legislative documents.
-Websites relating to the medicine or other advertising material may also be assessed to consider whether advertising for the medicine complies with the Therapeutic Goods Advertising Code.
+- During review, the information provided by the sponsor (e.g. label, manufacturing documentation, efficacy evidence) is assessed to determine whether there are any breaches of relevant regulatory requirements.
+Websites or other advertising materials relating to the medicine may also be assessed.

-- In determining whether regulatory requirements have been breached and what, if any, regulatory action to take, sponsors are notified of the issues that have been identified, and consistent with procedural fairness, a right of response is granted.
+- Where regulatory requirements have been breached, sponsors are notified of the issues that have been identified, and consistent with procedural fairness, a right of response is granted.
 Where circumstances allow, the TGA provides sponsors with the opportunity to rectify compliance issues that have been identified to bring their product into compliance and allow the medicine to remain on the ARTG.

-- After taking into account the sponsor's response, if one was provided, sponsors are then notified of the final decision at the conclusion of the compliance review.
-At this time, sponsors are notified of the review outcomes and what information about the review be published in the Database of TGA listed medicine compliance review results.
+- After considering the sponsor's response, if one was provided, sponsors are then notified of the final decision about their listed medicine.
+At this time, sponsors are notified of the review outcomes and what information about the review will be published in the Database of TGA listed medicine compliance review results.

 - After taking into account the sponsor's submissions about the proposed publication information, if one was provided, the results of the compliance review will be published.
 Details of medicines that are cancelled from the ARTG are also published on the TGA's database of cancellations from the ARTG.